-Your projector comes with a basic carry-in warranty and an international warranty that let you project with confidence anywhere in the world.
-For details, see page 134 and the warranty brochure included in your Start Here kit.
+Your projector comes with a basic carry-in warranty as well as an international warranty that let you project with confidence anywhere in the world.
+For details, see page 128 and the warranty brochure included in your Start Here kit.